Do Your SWOT Analysis

 - Take photos and detailed notes

-Build a Clear, Visual Report
+Build A Clear, Visual Report

-- Use bullet points, not long paragraphs
+- Use bullet points rather than long paragraphs

 - Include photos to support your observations